yard

 The one third rule still applies on day one.
 Mow when grass is at least one third taller than your target height, then cut back down in stages.
 So if your long term goal is 2.5 inches, that first cut might be from 3.5 down to 2.5 inches.

 Shorter blades mean fewer roots and weaker plants.
 Over time that invites weeds, especially in sunny areas where bermuda runners would otherwise dominate.
+If the lawn was seeded during a larger renovation, keep the first cut aligned with the establishment rhythm from overseeding a lawn rather than forcing a mature-lawn schedule.

 Never mow new seedlings below 2 inches, even if the variety tag brags about low mowing tolerance.